McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/siteparam.en.md

 +++
-description = "Get value of site params variables in your page." title = "Site param"
+description = "Get value of site params variables in your page" title = "Site param"
 +++